End-to-End testing with Puppeteer and Jest

 to general.test.js

-and copy paste there this code snippet:
+and copy and paste there this code snippet:

 test('Intercept Request', async () => {